November 22nd, 2021

 Best Quality Healthcare From Home

 We continue to offer remote therapy via video chat, or “Telehealth visits,” for patients who are uncomfortable in public settings and in need of physical therapy.
 These sessions are designed to help you heal from home.
-CMS describes e-visits as “non face-to-face patient-initiated digital communications that require a clinical decision that otherwise typically would have been provided in the office.”
+E-visits are “Non face-to-face patient-initiated digital communications that require a clinical decision that otherwise typically would have been provided in the office” (CMS).
 Contact us to set up a Telehealth visit.

 This pandemic is financially and emotionally tough.
 At HVMPT, we want you to know that we are here for you, and we support you.
 Below are resources we have compiled to get you through this trying time.
 If you need further information or to access help, browse these websites and numbers: